You can send error reports to Error Reporting from Python applications by using the Error Reporting library for Python.

-To use the Stackdriver Error Reporting library for Python outside of Google Cloud Platform, you must supply your GCP project ID and appropriate service account credentials directly to the Stackdriver Error Reporting library for Python.
-This applies to running the agent on your own workstation, on your data center's computers, or on the VM instances of another cloud provider.
-For more information see Obtaining and providing service account credentials directly to the Error Reporting library for Python.
+To use the Error Reporting library for Python outside of Google Cloud, including running the library on your own workstation, on your data center's computers, or on the VM instances of another cloud provider, you must supply your Google Cloud project ID and appropriate service account credentials directly to the Error Reporting library for Python.

 Viewing error reports

-After deployment, you can view error reports in the GCP Console Error Reporting dashboard.
+After deployment, you can view error reports in the Cloud Console Error Reporting dashboard.